Nikolla-L/e-commerce-Backend/README.md

-# e-commerse project's backend with nodeJs and TypeOrm
+# e-commerse project's backend with node.js and TypeOrm

 Steps to run this project: